COMMERCIAL Airport

 Commercial airline service began at Santa Fe on September 21, 1929 when Mid-Continent Air Express initiated a north-south route between Denver and El Paso stopping at Colorado Springs, Pueblo, Las Vegas, NM, Santa Fe, and Albuquerque.
 Single engine Fokker 8 Super Universal aircraft were flown.
 Mid-Continent was formed with the help of Western Air Express which was operating several other routes throughout the nation including a Cheyenne-Denver-Colorado Springs-Pueblo route.
 On September 27, 1931, Mid-Continent was merged into Western Air Express which continued operating the entire north-south route until late 1933.

 Varney Speed Lines then began serving the north-south route beginning on July 15, 1934.
 Varney used Lockheed 5 Vega aircraft and only operated the portion of the route from Pueblo to El Paso.
 This carrier changed its name to Continental Air Lines on July 8, 1937 and the route was extended north to Denver once again.
 Continental began operating Lockheed Electra aircraft which were soon upgraded to Lockheed Lodestars.
 The stop at Las Vegas, NM was suspended but restarted by 1941.
-In 1944 Continental upgraded its aircraft fleet to the Douglas DC-3 and a new stop was added at Trinidad, Colorado.
+In 1944 Continental upgraded its aircraft fleet to the Douglas DC-3 and a new stop was added at Trinidad, Colorado on the Denver to El Paso route.
 By 1950 several more stops were added at Raton, Socorro, Truth or Consequences, and Las Cruces, NM however by this time multiple daily flights were operating and only one flight each day made all ten stops between Denver and El Paso.
-Continental continued upgrading its aircraft with Convair 240’s and 340’s and many of the stops at the smaller cities were short lived and discontinued through the early 1950’s.
+Continental continued upgrading its aircraft with larger Convair 240’s and 340’s and many of the stops at the smaller cities were short lived and discontinued through the early 1950’s.
 By 1958 only the stops at Colorado Springs, Pueblo and Santa Fe were still made between Denver and Albuquerque but a new stop was added at Alamogordo on the route to El Paso.
 In 1959 Continental further upgraded its aircraft with the four-engine Vickers Viscount II.

 A series of commuter airlines served Santa Fe from 1963 through 2013 as follows: